Adversarial Graph Contrastive Learning with Information Regularization: Conclusion

 Contrastive learning is a widely used technique in various graph representation learning tasks.
 In contrastive learning, the model tries to minimize the distances among positive pairs and maximize the distances among negative pairs in the embedding space.
 The definition of positive and negative pairs is the key component in contrastive learning.
 Earlier methods like DeepWalk \cite{Perozzi:2014:DOL:2623330.2623732} and node2vec \cite{grover2016node2vec} define positive and negative pairs based on the co-occurrence of node pairs in the random walks.
 For knowledge graph embedding, it is a common practice to define positive and negative pairs based on translations \cite{NIPS2013_1cecc7a7, 10.5555/2893873.2894046, 10.5555/2886521.2886624, ji-etal-2015-knowledge, yan2021dynamic, wang2018acekg}.

-Recently, the breakthroughs of contrastive learning in computer vision have inspired some works to apply the similar ideas from visual representation learning to graph representation learning.
-To name a few, Deep Graph Infomax (DGI) \cite{velickovic2018deep} extends Deep InfoMax \cite{hjelm2019learning} and achieves significant improvements over previous random-walk based methods.
+Recently, the breakthroughs of contrastive learning in computer vision have inspired some works to apply similar ideas from visual representation learning to graph representation learning.
+To name a few, Deep Graph Infomax (DGI) \cite{velickovic2018deep} extends Deep InfoMax \cite{hjelm2019learning} and achieves significant improvements over previous random-walk-based methods.
 Graphical Mutual Information (GMI) \cite{peng2020graph} uses the same framework as DGI but generalizes the concept of mutual information from vector space to graph domain.
 Contrastive multi-view graph representation learning (referred to as MVGRL in this paper) \cite{hassani2020contrastive} further improves DGI by introducing graph diffusion into the contrastive learning framework.
-The more recent works often follow the data augmentation based contrastive learning methods \cite{he2020momentum, chen2020simple}, which treat the data augmented samples from the same instance as positive pairs and different instances as negative pairs.
-Graph Contrastive Coding (GCC) \cite{Qiu_2020} uses random walks with restart \cite{tong2006fast} to generate two subgraphs for each node as two data augmented samples.
-Graph Contrastive learning with Adaptive augmentation (GCA) \cite{Zhu_2021} introduces an adaptive data augmentation method which perturbs both the node features and edges according to their importance, and it is trained in a similar way as the famous visual contrastive learning framework SimCLR \cite{chen2020simple}.
-Its preliminary work, which uses the uniform random sampling rather than the adaptive sampling, is referred to as GRACE \cite{zhu2020deep} in this paper.
+The more recent works often follow the data augmentation-based contrastive learning methods \cite{he2020momentum, chen2020simple}, which treat the data-augmented samples from the same instance as positive pairs and different instances as negative pairs.
+Graph Contrastive Coding (GCC) \cite{Qiu_2020} uses random walks with restart \cite{tong2006fast} to generate two subgraphs for each node as two data-augmented samples.
+Graph Contrastive learning with Adaptive augmentation (GCA) \cite{Zhu_2021} introduces an adaptive data augmentation method that perturbs both the node features and edges according to their importance, and it is trained in a similar way as the famous visual contrastive learning framework SimCLR \cite{chen2020simple}.
+Its preliminary work, which uses uniform random sampling rather than adaptive sampling, is referred to as GRACE \cite{zhu2020deep} in this paper.
 Robinson et al. \cite{robinson2021contrastive} propose a way to select hard negative samples based on the embedding space distances, and use it to obtain high-quality graph embedding.
 There are also many works \cite{you2020graph, zhao2020data} systemically studying the data augmentation on the graphs.